aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 });
 ```

-Finnally, back in the main thread, we deal with message through `onmessage`:
+Finally, back in the main thread, we deal with the message through `onmessage`:

 ```js
 myWorker.port.onmessage = function (e) {